argenisosorio/my-app/README.md

 -In the todo-list-example branch we can test a To Do list of task in React.

+-In the two-components-example we can test a two components example.

--In the two-components-example we can test a two components example
+-In the props branch we can test a two components example with props.